-In 2020, the Compensation Committee retained Compensia to assist with identifying a group of peer companies within the biotechnology/biopharmaceutical industry with similar identified characteristics to our Company to be used to assess compensation levels for the top senior management positions and non-employee directors.
-Compensia was involved with the process of selecting an appropriate peer group for our Company and in collecting and analyzing compensation data of the companies within our peer group.
+In 2021, the Compensation Committee retained Compensia to assist with identifying a group of peer companies within the biotechnology/biopharmaceutical industry with similar identified characteristics to our Company to be used to assess compensation levels for the top senior management positions and non-employee directors.
+Compensia was significantly involved in the process of selecting an appropriate peer group for our Company and in collecting and analyzing compensation data of the companies within our peer group.
 In addition, for some positions, we reviewed other broader market surveys within our industry.
 While we do not establish compensation levels based solely on comparative data, pay practices at other companies are an important factor that are considered in assessing the reasonableness of compensation and ensuring that our compensation practices are competitive in the marketplace.

-In developing the peer group for 2020, the criteria that were used to identify the peer companies were market capitalization (ranging from \$617 million to \$4.2 billion) and current stage of product development or business activity (at the commercialization stage).
-The 18 companies in the peer group for 2020 are listed below.
+In developing the peer group for 2021, the criteria that were used to identify the peer companies were market capitalization (ranging from \$376 million to \$3.0 billion) and current stage of product development or business activity (at the commercial stage).
+The 19 companies in the peer group for 2021 are listed below.

 Agios Pharmaceuticals, Inc.

 Amicus Therapeutics, Inc.

-Coherus Biosciences, Inc.
+Coherus BioSciences, Inc.

 Corcept Therapeutics Incorporated

 Enanta Pharmaceuticals, Inc.

+Eagle Pharmaceuticals, Inc.

 Esperion Therapeutics, Inc.

-Halozyme Therapeutics, Inc.

 Insmed Incorporated

 Intercept Pharmaceuticals, Inc.

 Ironwood Pharmaceuticals, Inc.

 Karyopharm Therapeutics Inc.

 Nektar Therapeutics

 Pacira BioSciences, Inc.

 PTC Therapeutics, Inc.

 Radius Health, Inc.

+Rigel Pharmaceuticals, Inc.

 Supernus Pharmaceuticals, Inc.

-Travere Therapeutics, Inc. (formerly Retrophin, Inc.)
+Travere Therapeutics, Inc.

 Vericel Corporation

-While the Compensation Committee reviewed compensation data pertaining to these companies, it determined that elements such as the Company's diversity of clinical development activities and the level of executive experience should also be significant factors in assessing compensation levels
+While the Compensation Committee reviewed compensation data pertaining to these companies, it determined that elements such as the Company's diversity of clinical development activities and the level of executive experience should also be significant factors in assessing compensation levels.